-As part of the Big Lift project, the pedestrian/bike lanes will be removed for 18 months to complete necessary work.
+As part of the Big Lift project, the pedestrian/bike lanes were removed for to complete necessary work.

-HHB will provide an enhanced 24-hour a day shuttle service that will accommodate active transportation.
-This service will be free of charge to the users.
+HHB provides an enhanced 24-hour a day shuttle service to accommodate active transportation.
+This service is free of charge to the users.

 HHB has purchased three 17 passenger buses that can accommodate wheelchairs and scooters.
-Each bus will pull a trailer that can accommodate 12 bikes.
-Buses will also have a bike rack attached to the front of the bus.
+Each bus pulls a trailer that can accommodate 12 bikes.
+Buses also have a bike rack attached to the front of the bus.
 People will load and unload their bikes.

 The continuous shuttle service was implemented when the bike lane and sidewalk were closed (and will be removed from the bridge) Sunday June 28th, 2015.
-It is a temporary closure and will reopen mid to late March 2017.
+It is a temporary closure and will reopen late June 2017 (updated May 9, 2017).